-= Config.php Parameters
+Config.php Parameters

-NOTE: The installer creates a configuration containing the essential parameters. + value for a parameter.
-Do not copy everything from ownCloud supports loading configuration parameters from multiple files.
+ownCloud supports loading configuration parameters from multiple files.
 You can add arbitrary files ending with .config.php in the config/ directory, for example you could place your email server configuration in email.config.php.
 This allows you to easily create and manage custom configurations, or to divide a large complex configuration file into a set of smaller files.
 These custom files are not overwritten by ownCloud, and the values in these files take precedence over config.php.